-Amnesty International said the country was “betraying millions of victims of the gravest human rights violations and undermining the international justice system.”
+Amnesty International said South Africa was “betraying millions of victims of the gravest human rights violations and undermining the international justice system”.

 – Post-colonial bias? –

-South Africa’s failure as an ICC signatory to arrest Bashir led to a wave of condemnation, which was met with an early threat from the government to withdraw from The Hague-based court.
+As an ICC signatory, South Africa’s failure to arrest Bashir last year led to a wave of condemnation and an early threat from the government to withdraw from The Hague-based court.

 Bashir has evaded arrest since his ICC indictment in 2009 for alleged war crimes in Sudan’s Darfur conflict in which 300,000 people were killed and two million forced to flee their homes.

-Earlier this month Burundi said it would withdraw, and Namibia and Kenya have also raised the possibility.
+Earlier this month Burundi said it would leave the court, and Namibia and Kenya have also raised the possibility.

-“It could spark a domino effect on other African states who may also want to pull out,” Anton du Plessis, of the Institute for Security Studies, told AFP.
+“It could spark a domino effect on other African states,” Anton du Plessis, of the Institute for Security Studies think-tank in Pretoria, told AFP.

-“South Africa played an important role in developing the ICC and now to see it playing such a destructive role is saddening.”
+“South Africa played an important role in developing the ICC and now to see it playing such a destructive role is saddening,” he said.

 – ‘Disgraceful conduct’ –